Skip to content

 Personal History

-Academia offers a second career for me, and my work history is varied.
+Academia offered a second career for me, and my work history is varied.
 Prior to returning to school, I spent a decade coaching collegiate volleyball in Tennessee, Texas, Illinois, and Pennsylvania.
 Beyond coaching, I have been a guide for whitewater rafting and caving expeditions in eastern Tennessee, researched issues of corporate sustainability and global risk for the Conflict Securities Advisory Group.
 Immediately after college I spent a year working for the Pete Seeger-founded quarterly publication, Sing Out!
 Magazine.
 Despite this variety, however, certain themes have remained true throughout my working life.
 I have gravitated towards work in service of others, I have always sought to teach people, and I have found value in stories and histories.
 My past points towards my present, and gives me a wide scope of experiences to draw upon.